Bug report #2787

 BTW it doesn't crash. valuetool should ignore grass raster layers (at least for now). the error message only appears when you move the mouse pointer inside the map canvas, so you can move it outside, close the error message using the keyboard and disable valuetool in the plugin manager.

-#3 Updated by Jürgen Fischer over 9 years ago
+#3 Updated by Jürgen Fischer about 10 years ago

 Replying to [comment:3 jef]: